josetapadas/jose-tapadas-web/content/pages/about.md

 #### *september 2012 - october 2014: Schibsted Media Group*

-Worked as a full stack developer with serverside rendered views with custom C templating engine, a C transaction server, specific Apache modules and PostgreSQL stored procedures.
+Worked as a full stack developer on a custom C templating engine, a C transaction server, specific custom Apache modules and PostgreSQL stored procedures.

 Built a custom RoR RESTful API that used plain ruby objects.
 Some specific models also subclassed SuperModel for querying and serialisation.
 Developed full integration tests using RSpec and Capybara-Poltergeist + PhantomJS stack.